Animal welfare partners

 The Minnesota Alliance for Family and Animal Safety is a diverse group of professionals and community members dedicated to working across organizations, communities and disciplines to bring an end to human-animal violence.

-Animal Humane Society's vision is to compassionately and responsibly create a more humane world for animals.
-As a founding member of the Minnesota Partnership for Animal Welfare (MnPAW), we are proud to work together with nine other animal welfare groups across Minnesota to ensure a home for every healthy and treatable companion animal in the state.
+Animal Humane Society is a founding member of the Minnesota Partnership for Animal Welfare (MnPAW), a coalition of animal welfare organizations that works to ensure a home for every healthy and treatable companion animal in the state.

 Since 2005, Animal Humane Society’s Humane Investigations team has seen a 50% increase in cases affecting horses.
-In response, we initiated the Minnesota Horse Welfare Coalition (MNHWC), a group of organizations, horse rescues, humane agents and individuals working to prevent horse neglect, abandonment and abuse.
+In response, we initiated the Minnesota Horse Welfare Coalition, a group of organizations, horse rescues, humane agents and individuals working to prevent horse neglect, abandonment and abuse.